Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

-Choosing for each edge of $\T$ an orientation, we can then associate to each oriented edge $e$ a complex number $Z(e)=\int_e\omega$.
-Thus, the triangulation $\T$ provides us with a vector $Z\in \C^{N_1}$.
-The coordinates of $Z$ must satisfy the following condition: if $e_i,e_j,e_k$ are three edges of a triangle of $\T$, then we have
+Recall that $M$ is defined by a holomorphic $1$-form $\omega$ on a Riemann surface $X$.
+We can associate to each oriented edge $e \in \T^{(1)}$ a complex number $Z(e)=\omega(e)$.
+Hence, the triangulation $\T$ provides us with a vector $Z\in \C^{N_1}$ whose coordinates satisfy the following condition: if $e_i,e_j,e_k$ are three edges of a triangle of $\T$, then

 The signs of $Z(e_i),Z(e_j),Z(e_k)$ depend on their orientation.
 We have $N_2$ equations of type (\ref{TriaEq}), each of which corresponds to a triangle in $\T^{(2)}$.
-Let $\ST$ denote the system consisting of those linear equations, and $\VT$ be the subspace of solutions of $\ST$ in $\C^{N_1}$.